ezEngine/docs-src/pages/docs/custom-code/cpp/cpp-project-generation.md

 # C++ Project Generation

 There are multiple ways to get custom C++ code into EZ.
 The best way is to create an [engine plugin](engine-plugins.md), because this way the code can be executed directly inside the editor.
-Additionally such a plugins can be [hot reloaded](cpp-code-reload.md) to some degree.
+Additionally such plugins can be [hot reloaded](cpp-code-reload.md) to some degree.

 EZ uses CMake for its build infrastructure.
 See [this chapter](cpp-overview.md#build-setup) about different ways to integrate your own project into the EZ build.